It’s Time for Mayors to Run for President: Now They Can Win

 Quick: When is the last time a sitting mayor was nominated for president by a major party?

 If you said DeWitt Clinton in 1812, you nailed it.
 The New York City mayor lost to incumbent James Madison, becoming the first and last politician to vie for the White House directly from City Hall.
 Fellow New York City mayor John Lindsay tried in 1972, but bowed out early in the primaries.
 In 2008, another NYC mayor, Rudy Giuliani, had a similarly early exit (though his run was several years after he’d left office).
-In fact, the only president to have ever been a mayor (Grover Cleveland of Buffalo) was New York governor in between.
-Throughout American history, the road to the White House has not proceeded down an urban boulevard.
+In fact, the only president to have ever been a mayor of a major city, Grover Cleveland of Buffalo, was New York governor in between.
+(Calvin Coolidge briefly served as mayor of the town of Northampton, Massachusetts.*) Throughout American history, the road to the White House has not proceeded down an urban boulevard.
 Most presidents are drawn from the Senate or governorships, but today just six senators and five governors was ever a mayor.

 It’s a curious phenomenon.
 If all politics is indeed local, you’d expect former mayors to advance to higher elective offices across the country.
 You’d think it would be especially true for Democratic-held offices, since the party has had a firm lock on the urban electorate for decades.
 But mayors tend not to move on to higher offices.
 For all of the talk of “city power” and “new localism” among leading urbanist thinkers, the truth is this underrepresentation hurts cities.

-Note: *CORRECTION: An earlier version of this story failed to note the mayoral career of Calvin Coolidge.